greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 [16] S. Dustdar, C. Dorn, F. Li, L. Baresi, G. Cabri, C. Pautasso, and F. Zambonelli, “A Roadmap Towards Sustainable Self-aware Service Systems,” in Proceedings of the 2010 ICSE Workshop on Software Engineering for Adaptive and Self-Managing Systems, New York, NY, USA, 2010, pp. 10–19.

-####	–  Gorschek & Davis “Requirements Engineering.
-In search of dependent variables”

-This paper provides a taxonomy of levels to assess the impact of the requirement process changing on many dependent variables.
-These dependent variables are divided into five levels.

-Requirements phase: it is the commonly used measure among companies to improve their requirements process.
-It includes the dependent variables relate to requirements cost and time, and the requirements quality.
-It may be measured in its outputs and its activity.
-The requirements phase is the easiest measured one in the five levels.

-Project: it is often measured about whether the project was completed on time, within the budget, and did it meet the requirements, how many of the documented requirements were actually implemented.
-It includes dependent variables: project cost and time, project estimates and the degree of requirements change.
-At this level, there is four requirement-related cause exist for a project’s success or fail.
-They are 1) poor estimation techniques; 2) mismatch between requirements specified and requirements satisfied; 3) evolving requirements; 4) mismanagement.

-Product: the dependent variables in this level determine the degree of product success.
-It includes measures related to requirements selection and the degree of impact.
-What requirements are selected to realize is very important for the successful of a product.
-At this level, two issues are directly responsible for success or fail.
-They are requirements selection and product strategies.
-Actually they are relevant to whether the product make money.
-Selected the right requirements from the customer perspective and meet customer expectations will have strong impact on the market success.

 ####How do you connect your requirements to your architecture?